 Too much fertiliser on Aloe Vera's can produce very soft and bendy leaves which is normally undesirable in the rigid structural striking varieties.
 It's a good idea therefore to feed once in Spring and once again in Summer with either a cactus or an all purpose feed.
 Only feed established plants.

-Like it's light requirements, this plant will take very high temperatures in its stride.
-It will expect a cooler temperature in Winter but not less than 5°C / 41°F.
+Like it's light requirements, an Aloe Vera will take very high temperatures in its stride so don't worry about overheating.
+It will expect a cooler temperature in Winter though, but not less than 5°C / 41°F.

 In time, Aloe Vera plants usually produce a lot of offsets or suckers which will gradually fill the pot.
 Repot when the pot becomes very congested.
-You can either keep all the plants together in a bigger pot, or separate some of the offsets for propagation.
+You can either keep all the plants together in a bigger pot if you prefer a "busy" appearance, or separate some of the offsets for propagation.

-Offsets / suckers from Aloe's are very easy to get going by themselves.
-When you repot, gently separate them from the parent ensuring each offset has some roots of its own.
+When it comes to Aloe Vera plant propagation there is good news.
+It's very easy!
+Offsets or suckers from Aloe's are very straight forward to get going as they do it mostly by themselves.
+When you repot, gently separate them from the parent ensuring each offset has at least a few roots of its own.
 Use a free draining compost mix and water well, wait a few weeks before you water again and never heavily until the offset has properly established.

 Speed of Growth

-Moderately fast in good conditions.
-Very little if conditions are poor and over Winter.
+Plant growth is moderately fast in good conditions.
+Very little growth should be expected if conditions are poor and of course over the WInter months.

 Height / Spread